NickChapman1988/sleeping-dragon-hobby-shop/README.md

 ### Images

 * The home page background image is by [Pawel Czerwinski](https://unsplash.com/@pawel_czerwinski?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/paint-minimal-background?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText), rotated 90 degrees anti-clockwise to serve as a landscape background with the "swirl" moving from top-left to bottom-right in order to fit the initial vision for the home page design.
 The bright pink adds another accent colour to catch the user's attention, while the blue and off-white match the overall colour scheme of the site.
-The swirls of colour also add a visual connection to the site's purpose (i.e. selling paints
+The swirls of colour also add a visual connection to the site's purpose (i.e. selling paints)

+* Product images are taken from the [existing company site](https://www.sleepingdragonhobbyshop.co.uk/), and used with permission from the respective manufacturers as established trade account holders.

 ### Colours